 Sometimes when life happens, it happens fast!
 Put yourself in Joseph’s and Mary’s shoes for a minute:

 After returning from Jerusalem and three months into her pregnancy, Mary had to face her family and husband-to-be Joseph.
-Joseph believed the angel of the Lord that Mary’s child was indeed the Son of God.
-So instead of breaking the engagement he married her.
+After his initial doubts, Joseph believed the angel of the Lord that Mary’s child indeed was the Son of God.
+Instead of breaking the engagement he married her.

 A few months later, Augustus’ decree was requesting all citizens of Israel to register in their ancestral towns.
 This was Mary’s second trip to Judea during her pregnancy, only now she was in her third trimester!
 The direct distance from Nazareth to Bethlehem is about 70 miles.
-Mary and Joseph probably walked more than 90 miles before they reached their resting place in the stable.
+Mary and Joseph probably walked more than 90 miles before they reached Bethlehem.

 Why this untimely decree?
 Without it Mary could have delivered the baby in the comfort of her own home.
 Embracing life sometimes feels like embracing a cactus, doesn’t it?
 Though in the end it all comes together and falls into place.
 The child had to be born in King David’s hometown, thereby drawing the family connection to David and fulfilling ancient prophecy.